johnvenkiah/CI_PP5_John_Venkiah/README.md

 #### Epic 9: Site Owner functionality

-35. As a site owner, I can view an admin page, where I can view, add, edit and remove any model instance on the site including profiles, products, categories, orders etc
+35. As a site owner, I can view an admin page, where I can view, add, edit and remove any model instance on the site including products, categories, orders etc

 36. As a site owner, I can add, edit or remove any product on the site

 37. As a site owner, I can add, edit or remove any brand on the site

+38. As a site owner, I can remove any products review on the site

-38. As a site owner, I can receive an email from a user that fills in the contact form, so that they can get in touch with me
+39. As a site owner, I can receive an email from a user that fills in the contact form, so that they can get in touch with me

+#### Epic 10: Terms and Policy

+40. As a user, I can view a terms document on the sites footer

+41. As a user, I can view a privacy policy document on the sites footer

 ### Skeleton